dials/dials/doc/sphinx/documentation/tutorials/multicrystal.rst

    Dataset: 20, ΔCC½: 1.321
    Dataset: 10, ΔCC½: 1.422

-This is probably a good indicator that set 18 is *not good* so let’s remove it:
+This is probably a good indicator that set 18 is *not good* so let's remove it:

 ::